top of page

 1. First, the bookkeeping, journals, reconciliations, and other adjustments must be made as detailed in part two of this course.
 If these are not completed, the balance sheet will not be accurate.

 2. List and total assets.
 These will be shown at the top of the statement.
-Assets are often grouped into fixed assets and current assets.
+Assets are often categorised into two main groups: fixed assets and current assets.

 3. List and total liabilities.
 These will be shown under total assets in the centre of the statement.
-Liabilities are often grouped into long-term liabilities and current liabilities.
+Liabilities are often categorised into two main groups: long-term liabilities and current liabilities.

 4. List and total equity.
 This will be shown under total liabilities at the bottom of the statement.

-5. Ensure that total assets equals total liabilities and equity.
+5. Ensure that total assets equal total liabilities and equity.

-Note: Some balance sheets don't show assets = liabilities + equity but instead show assets - liabilities = equity.
+Note: Some balance sheets don't show assets equal to liabilities plus equity, but instead show assets minus liabilities equal to equity.

 Here is an example of a balance sheet: